River Plate presented its renewed shield

 “It was a team that had to be added to keep it competitive, keep fighting at the top.”

 “At the beginning I didn’t know if something was going to happen with Julián Álvarez, but it ended up happening.
 We still don’t know if he will leave on July 7 or at the end of the year, but he will not be in River beyond this year.
-That is why it was important for us to start thinking about and incorporating resources so that they are trained and adapted and do not have to go out and perform from one day to the next.
+That is why it was important for us to start thinking about and incorporating resources so that they continue training and adapting and do not have to go out and perform from one day to the next.
 We are very happy with the present we are experiencing.”

 A new identity.
 Our essence forever. pic.twitter.com/9Up40EMQnQ